 Who Makes School Decisions?

-When a child is with a parent, that parent is responsible for the day-to-day care, but what about big decisions?
-We encourage attempts at collaborative divorce and mediation, and that includes decisions that impact children of divorce.
-If parents cannot agree on schooling, the Court can assign significant decision-making responsibility to one parent.
+When a child is with a parent, that parent is responsible for the day-to-day care, but what about big decisions, such as enrolling a child in school?
+Collaborative divorce and mediation are always recommended, but if parents cannot agree on schooling, the Court can assign significant decision-making responsibility to one parent.
 The parent with this role was formerly called the custodial parent.

 Who Can Get Parental Responsibilities for a Child?